Jonesyyylol/Portfolio-Website/README.md

 # Portfolio-Website
-This is a Website to show off my skills, I won't help you to set it up.
+I use this site to show off what I am currently working on, and some of my interests.

+I wont be helping to set this up.
+If you don't know how to do it, i wont **help**.